jscherff/cmdbc/README.md

 * **`ReportDir`** is where device reports are written.

 #### File Settings
-Filenames for logs and the legacy report file.
+Filenames for logs and the legacy report file:
 ```json
 "Files": {
     "SystemLog": "system.log",